Factory Accident Claims for Compensation

 • Slips, trips, and falls – As factories are usually very busy places, it is not uncommon for slip and trip accidents to occur as a result of poor housekeeping or other members of staff leaving products and equipment lying around, posing a risk to all members of staff.

-• Manual handling accidents – manual handling tasks are common in factories, and accidents can arise as a result of these tasks for many reasons.
-Some of the main causes of manual handling accidents include, poor or insufficient training for these types of tasks, failure to complete a proper risk assessment, or lack of lifting equipment to carry out manual handling tasks.
+• Manual handling accidents – Manual handling tasks are common in factories, and accidents can arise as a result of these tasks for many reasons.
+Some of the main causes of manual handling accidents include poor or insufficient training for these types of tasks, failure to complete a proper risk assessment, or lack of lifting equipment to carry out manual handling tasks.

-• Dangerous substances and poor working conditions – these can cause long term health issues for many factory workers.
-Other dangerous substances may cause injuries such as burn injuries.
+• Dangerous substances and poor working conditions – These can cause long term health issues for many factory workers.
+Other dangerous substances may cause injuries, such as burn injuries.

 • Accidents caused by defective equipment or machinery – Defective equipment and machinery can lead to an abundance of factory accidents.
-The most common examples include, employees getting their hands stuck in machines due to faulty or inadequate finger guards, burn or electric shock injuries from using faulty, unsafe, electrical equipment, or falls from height due to faulty ladders.
+The most common examples include employees getting their hands stuck in machines due to faulty or inadequate finger guards, burn or electric shock injuries from using faulty, unsafe electrical equipment, or falls from height due to faulty ladders.

-• Accidents caused by a lack of PPE – PPE, such as gloves and hats are required for many factory work tasks.
+• Accidents caused by a lack of PPE – PPE, such as gloves and hats, are required for many factory work tasks.
 If an employer fails to provide PPE, they put their employees at risk of sustaining serious injuries in the workplace.

 If you have been involved in an accident during your employment in a factory, there are a number of things you should do after your accident.